RefreshGaming/.github/profile/README.md

 ## REFRESH GAMING

 Refresh Gaming is a gaming community that puts its community first.
-We host game servers coded 100% in-house that offer unique features tailored specifically for our community.
+We host game servers that offer unique features tailored specifically for our community.

 [Website](https://refreshgaming.net) |
 [Discord](https://discord.gg/h6bJNqKGvf) |